maxrosenb/docs.sheetjs.com/docz/docs/03-demos/46-charting.md

 # Charting

-This demo focuses on how to display data in both a chart and a table using only a single shared piece of react state.
+This demo focuses on how to display data in both a chart and a table in react using only a single shared piece of state.
 We will use the react charting library [recharts](https://recharts.org/) and the data grid library [react-data-grid](https://adazzle.github.io/react-data-grid/#/common-features).
 The data has the following shape:

 ```ts title="src/App.tsx"
 interface Row {